'Vaccines are satanic': Bolivia battles fake news in inoculation drive

 “Global disinformation has come to our country and it has had an impact on people who are avoiding getting vaccinated.”

-The region has also struggled with a scarcity of vaccines, though Bolivia has started to see more doses flow in after deals for Russia's Sputnik V, China's Sinopharm (1099.HK) and with India's Serum Institute for AstraZeneca (AZN.L) shots. read more
+The region has also struggled with a scarcity of vaccines, though Bolivia has started to see more doses flow in after deals for Russia’s Sputnik V, China’s Sinopharm and with India’s Serum Institute for AstraZeneca shots.

 However, many vaccines centers in major cities have continued to face low turnout, with empty sites and queues.